• EPILOGUE

 Because I’d taken his best friend away.

-In response to this, rather than look, rather than listen, rather than give me any straight answers to the questions I’d been consistently asking about the circumstances surrounding my invitation to the wedding (the wedding at which he was the Best Man), Mutual Friend emailed the following:
+In response to this, rather than look, rather than listen, rather than face the mounting reality, rather than give me any straight answers to the questions I’d been consistently asking about my invitation to the wedding (the wedding at which he was the Best Man), Mutual Friend emailed the following:

 September 26th, 2024